pimvh/fail2ban/README.md

 ## Required variables

-Set the variables as shown in defined.
+Set the variables as shown in defaults.

-Currently available jails are:
+Currently available fail2ban_jails are:

 - sshd
 - nginx
+- postfix

 # Example playbook